Gerald-Star/Angular-Ecommerce_App/README.md

 ## Environment development for API
 On the terminal initiate "ng serve --configuration=development" for new angular development"angular.json"

+## How to create a module and service connected to the module

+Example.
+To create a cart module with service

+ng g module cart
+ng g service cart/cart

+This creates a module called cart and cart.service.ts
 ## Angular Material
 https://material.angular.dev/components/card/examples